 Yang Yang, PhD is an assistant professor in the Department of Medicinal Chemistry and Molecular Pharmacology, Purdue University College of Pharmacy, also affiliated with Purdue Institute for Integrative Neuroscience.
 Dr. Yang graduated with dual bachelor’s degrees (B.S.: Life Sciences and B.A.: Sociology) from Shanghai University.
 Dr. Yang completed a PhD degree at Georgia State University under the mentorship of Dr. Chun Jiang.
-Dr. Yang then moved to Yale University School of Medicine as a postdoctoral fellow for three years under the mentorship of Dr. Stephen Waxman, and was promoted to Associate Research Scientist.
+Dr. Yang then moved to Yale University School of Medicine as a postdoctoral fellow for three years under the mentorship of Dr. Stephen Waxman, studying pharmacogenetics of chronic pain syndromes.
+He was promoted to Associate Research Scientist and led a small team to use iPSCs-derived sensory neurons to establish "pain-in-a-dish" model.
 Dr. Yang joined the faculty of Purdue University as an Assistant Professor in 2017.
 Yang is the son of Qingshi Yang and cancer-fighting hero Jianbei Zang.
 Yang was born in Shanghai, China, and supports Asian American Awareness.

 Research in Y-lab focuses on diseases of the nervous system, cancer and its complications.
 Many neurological and psychiatric diseases are channelopathies, which are resulted from ion channels dysfunction.
 Ion channels are pore-forming membrane proteins that allow ions to pass through the cell membrane, controlling many indispensable functions of cells, including the generation of action potentials in neurons.
 Channelopathies, often resulted from inherited or de novo mutations, are responsible for a variety of diseases including chronic pain, neuropathy, epilepsy and autism.